dandanio/rootless-podman-quadlets/README.md

 *   **Rootless by default** – every container runs without any root privileges, even during setup.
 *   **Arguably safer than Docker** – Podman’s daemonless architecture and user‑namespace isolation reduce the attack surface.
 No privileged `dockerd` socket, no “root equivalent” container escapes.
 *   **Quadlet for systemd** – no need for `podman-compose`; just drop a `.container` file and enable with `systemctl --user`.
-*   Podman is gaining traction fast, and rootless mode is finally production‑ready for most workloads.
+*   Podman is gaining traction, and rootless mode is finally production‑ready for most workloads.

 * * *